Weighted linearization of vector fields via a formal Moser trick: Introduction

-as its linear part has resonant eigenvalues $(\lambda_1, \lambda_2) = (1, 2)$.
-Nevertheless, $Y$ can be smoothly linearized: the coordinates $u = x - \f{1}{2m - 1}y^m$, $v = y$ take $Y$ to the \emph{weighted Euler vector field} $u\coordvf{u} + 2v\coordvf{v}$.
-Actually, this coordinate transformation does the job even when $m = 1$, in which case the linear term $y\coordvf{x}$ disappears upon changing coordinates.
-More generally, Meinrenken has proved \cite[Lemma 2.5]{meinrenken_euler-like_2021} that every weighted Euler-like vector field is smoothly linearizable, even though many such vector fields are resonant.
+Actually, this coordinate transformation does the job even when $k = 1$, in which case the eigenvalues of the linear part remain resonant but the linear term $y\coordvf{x}$ disappears upon changing coordinates.
+More generally, Meinrenken has proved that every weighted Euler-like vector field is smoothly linearizable \cite[Lemma 2.5]{meinrenken_euler-like_2021}, even though many such vector fields are resonant.

 Thus, while the non-resonance condition is sufficient for formal and smooth linearizability, it is far from necessary.
 For resonant vector fields, Poincar\'{e}'s theorem is extended by the Poincar\'{e}--Dulac theorem \cite[\S23]{arnold_geometrical_1988}, which produces a formal change of coordinates that might remove some but not all non-linear terms in the vector field.
 The particular non-linearities that can appear upon changing coordinates depend on certain non-canonical choices made during the iterative construction of the coordinate transformation, and these in turn depend on the particular resonance relations occurring in the vector field, so there is some ambiguity in what the resulting normal form looks like.